wschreyer/PENTrack/README.md

 If the file doesn't contain the keyword mater then the STL file will still be displayed in the output but the material will be given as MISSING_MATERIAL.
 Also, if the material is specified as NotUsed (case insensitive) then file will not be listed in the output.

 The output from the script is directed to standard out is meant to be copied into the configuration file.
-The file also takes in two optional arguments:
+The file also takes an optional argument:

-1. stlDirName - the relative path to the directory containing the STL files that are to be processed
+1. stlDirName - path to the directory containing the STL files that are to be processed
-2. specialPathToSTL - specify this if you wish to append a prefix to the relative path of the STL files.
-This is useful if you are running the script in a location that has a different relative path to the STL directory in comparison to the location of the PENTrack executable.